-Butler sworn in to replace late California Sen. Feinstein, third Black female senator in US history
+Butler sworn in as third Black female senator in US history, replaces late California Sen. Feinstein

 Butler has also worked for corporate clients, including Airbnb and Uber.

+In a statement released by Emily’s List after her appointment, Butler said she was honored and ready to get to work.

+“For women and girls, for workers and unions, for struggling parents waiting for our leaders to bring opportunity back to their homes, for all of California, I’m ready to serve.”

 Newsom, who was elected governor in 2018, has now chosen both of the state’s U.S. senators.
-The selection of Butler bears resemblance to the last time, when he tapped his close friend and confidant, Sen. Alex Padilla, for Harris’ seat when she resigned in 2021.
+The selection of Butler bears resemblance to the last time, when he tapped his close friend and confidant Padilla for Harris’ seat when she resigned in 2021.

 Feinstein, who died after months of declining health, had held the seat since 1992, when she was elected alongside California Sen. Barbara Boxer, Moseley Braun and others in what became known as “the year of the woman.”
 She was a giant in California politics, having been the first female mayor of San Francisco and a force in the state’s Democratic circles.